Federico-Shih/bandoru/README.md

 - Due to restrictions using AWS Academy, to provide HTTPS to the frontend application we are using a Amazon API Gateway that provides HTTPS.
 This is normally done using Cloudfront.
 DO NOT do this.
 - Use Cognito User Pool to manage clients and validate the Bearer token.
 - Use AWS Lambdas with Python 3.12 for the core backend of the application.
 - Hosted an Angular SPA in AWS S3.
 Used Tailwind CSS and DaisyUI to quickly generate a theme.
-Its ✨darkmode✨.
+It's ✨darkmode✨.
 - Saving Bandoru files in S3 bucket connected by VPC Endpoint.
 In the future to prioritize security this should use encryption at rest and in transit.
 - Use DynamoDB for low cost and blazing-fast write speeds.
 Could consider using RDS with an RDS Proxy for lambda connections if the model gets way out of hand.
 - Use SQS for notified webhooks.
 Has a redrive-policy of 3 retries, and then it is sent to a Dead letter Queue where its registered into DynamoDB.